 An estimated nine out of 10 Americans suffer from headache pain, according to the American Chiropractic Association.
 Additionally, the World Health Organization states that headache disorders are among the most common disorders of the nervous system.
 Headaches are something that affects almost all of us at some point in our lives.
-Chiropractic care can play a crucial role in addressing the underlying cause of your chronic and occasional headaches and migraines for lasting relief.
-Visit Senara, our local chiropractic clinic in Peoria, to learn more about how to mitigate headaches.
+Chiropractors can play a crucial role in addressing the underlying cause of your chronic and occasional headaches and migraines for lasting relief.
+Visit Senara, our local chiropractic clinic in Peoria, to learn more about how to mitigate headaches naturally through chiropractic care.

 Recurrent Headaches: Is it Normal?

 Some headaches are occasional, some are frequent, some are dull and throbbing, and some cause debilitating pain and nausea.
 And for many people who suffer from multiple headaches per week, they often come to feel that this is “normal.”
 Chronic headaches are anything but normal.
 Recurring headaches are your body’s way of telling you something needs attention internally.
-Discussing your headache symptoms, frequency, and severity with a chiropractor can help to identify and treat the root cause.
+Don’t just rely on over-the-counter pain medications to cover up your symptoms; listen to what your body is saying and reach out to your local chiropractor for natural headache relief.
+Discussing your headache symptoms, frequency, and severity with a chiropractor can help to identify and treat the root cause, providing natural and longer-lasting relief.

 The most common types of headaches are known as primary headaches and are not due to an underlying disease.
-These headaches are usually caused by a combination of factors such as: tension in the muscles of the neck area, misalignment of the bones of the spine, and pressure on nerves or blood vessels.
-In some instances chemical imbalances within the body can cause them to occur.
+These headaches are usually caused by a combination of factors, such as tension in the muscles of the neck area, misalignment of the bones of the spine, and pressure on nerves or blood vessels.
+In some instances, chemical imbalances within the body can also cause these headaches to occur.
 Primary headaches can also be triggered by lifestyle factors such as alcohol consumption, certain foods, poor sleep, poor posture, skipped meals and stress.